Bryon-Abbott/aabruceboard/docs/UserManual.md

 If the Player's email has been verified, the [Verify Email] button will be disabled.

+#### 2.2.4 Delete Account

+Players can delete their account if desired.
+This will remove the Account from Firebase and the player will no longer have access to the Communities and/or Gamess they are running.

+The Player sign back up again but a new account will be provided and the Payer will need to re-request access to any communities they wish to join.
+In addition, any communities or boards that they had will no longer be accessible.

 ## 3.0 Groups
 Groups are collections of games.
 This can be any grouping of games the Owner wants (i.e. games for a given week, games for a given team, games for a given playoff series, etc).